Preliminary Economic Assessment

 LOCATION, ACCESS, OWNERSHIP AND TOPOGRAPHY

 The 100% owned Separation Rapids property is situated approximately 70 km by road north of Kenora, Ontario.
-The property consists of eight Mineral Claims and one Mining Lease covering approximately 3,492 acres (1,413 hectares).
+The property consists of 15 Mineral Claims and one Mining Lease covering approximately 5,982 acres (2,421 hectares).
 Tenure for the mineral resource is held under a 421 hectare, 21 year Mining Lease (Ontario CLM469).
-Avalon recently added three claims to the property covering 28 units (448 hectares), covering a corridor over the property access road.
+Avalon also added three claims to the property covering 28 units (448 hectares), covering a corridor over the property access road.

 LOCATION AND INFRASTRUCTURE MAP